dart-archive/www.dartlang.org/src/site/codelabs/ng2/index.markdown

   css: ["/codelabs/ng2/darrrt.css"]
 ---

+xxx: Add a note about the warning you get when you add imports but haven't used them yet.

 # {{ page.title }}

-This code lab introduces you to the Dart language and libraries by walking you through the process of building a simple web app using Angular 2.
+This code lab walks you through the process of building a simple web app with Dart and Angular2 2.

+You don't need to know Dart, Angular, or web programming to complete this code lab, but we do assume you have some programming experience.
+You also need:

+* A Windows, Mac, or Linux computer
+* A web connection, so you can download software, libraries, and sample code

 <strong>Build this app!</strong>